claudio-dg/Res_track_2nd_Assignment/README.md

    std_msgs
  )
 ```
-In the emd for each executable i produced i wrote the following lines:
+In the end for each executable that i produced i wrote the following lines:

  ```bash
 ## Add cmake target dependencies of the executable